 Actually, AI is going to be another major management challenge.
 How do you manage stateless, personality-less bots that work 24 hours a day and never make mistakes but don’t respond to praise or criticism and aren’t good at learning anything unless you teach them?
 And how are you going to integrate them with the rest of your enterprise?

 That replacement process is not easy either.
 Robotic Process Automation is hard to get right.
 The first difficult thing is finding the process where it will succeed.
 That takes some effort.
-And the next difficult thing is not training the bots, is not installing the bots, is not fixing the bots – it’s getting the humans out of the way.
-One of the big problems is the sabotaging of RPA and AI initiatives now and it’s happening everywhere.
-In a way, the challenge is the same as it always was: the complication of the technology pales in comparison to the resistance of the people who would ultimately be the users.
+The next most difficult thing with bots isn’t training them or installing them or even fixing them – it’s getting the humans out of the way.
+One of the big problems now is the sabotaging of RPA and AI initiatives, and it’s happening everywhere.
+In a way, the challenge is the same as it always was: the complication of the technology pales in comparison to the resistance of the people who would ultimately be its users.

 None of this sounds like good news for CIOs.
 Will they even exist?